Disclaimer: I’m not a doctor. This is not medical advice. This is just me sharing my experience of what worked for me. It might not work for you.

 - Found out it was psychosomatic.
 My belief that my pain was caused by structutal damage reinforced the pain.
 The cause of the pain seemed to rather be a combination of stress, fear, and supressed emotions.
 When I started working on these areas the pain resolved.
 It comes back now and then but now I know it’s my mind messing with me so I just resolve what’s stressing me at the moment and just keep using my hands and then it goes away.
 I dealt with this shit for years and it severely restricted my life so it’s kind of a miracle to be rid of it. https://news.ycombinator.com/item?id=26652955

 Update: Josh W. Comeau also wrote about this topic, and how he found a similar solution, in this Twitter thread: https://twitter.com/JoshWComeau/status/1379438688602570753

 This post is not to say ergonomic equipment and posture does not matter.
 It’s always worth getting comfortable devices when working all day long on them, and good posture will just prevent a lot of issues.

-And you might actually have a physical problem, so as I said I’m not a doctor.
-Just sharing the story of what worked for me.
-It might work for you to solve your problem.
-Very fast and at no cost.
+And you might actually have a physical problem, so as I said I’m not a doctor, this is no medical advice and I’m just sharing the story of what worked for me.
+It might not work for you, or maybe it might.